ONLYOFFICE/services4integration/wordpress/README.md

 ```
 The script is finished
 ```
-Then you can go to the Wordpress web interface at: `http://IP-SERVER/wp-admin/` and check the connector operation.
+Then you can go to the Wordpress web interface at: `http://<DOMAIN_NAME>/wp-admin/` and check the connector operation.
 ```
-log: adm
-pass: Z65uGXkr
+login and password will be sent to the installation log, they can also be viewed in the file /var/lib/connector_pwd
 jwt: mysecret
 ```